Alpha

 Channel A: GBP API push

-Status tracking shows each photo as queued uploaded live or rejected.
+Status tracking aims to show each photo as queued uploaded live or rejected, but Google remains the final decision-maker.

 Channel B: Citizen Photographer Kit

 Distribute links to your staff, trusted local photographers, or council workers.
 The contributor opens the link on their phone, saves the photo to their gallery, taps through to Google Maps for that exact place, posts the photo, and taps “Done!”.
-Three clicks, no training needed.
+The workflow is real, but verification still depends on Google surfacing the photo and PixGap matching it correctly.

 5